getfem/getfem/doc/sphinx/source/userdoc/model.rst

 Weak nodal contact condition
 ++++++++++++++++++++++++++++

 The direct nodal condition may have some drawback : locking phenomena, overconstraint.
-It is in fact often more stable and for the same accuracy to use multiplier of reduced order compared to the displacement (the direct nodal contact condition correspond more or less to a multiplier described on the same finite element method than the displacement).
+It is in fact often more stable and for the same accuracy to use multiplier of reduced order compared to the displacement (the direct nodal contact condition corresponds more or less to a multiplier described on the same finite element method than the displacement).

 Let :math:`\varphi_i` be the shapes functions of the finite element describing the displacement and :math:`\psi_i` be the shape functions of a finite element describing a multiplier on the contact boundary :math:`\Gamma_c`.
 It is assumed that the set of admissible multiplier describing the normal stress will be